loldabigboi/SOFTENG-206-assignment-3/assignment_3_readme.txt

 PROJECT SET UP
 ------------
 This program is intended to execute using command line in Linux.
 Firstly change the directory to the location of the executable jar file.
-From command line "bash wikispeaks.sh" to run this jar.
+From command line bash wikispeaks.sh to run this jar.

 UTILITY